 For the first time in months my hiking team consisted of a family member again!
-Tania, my sister, was visiting me from Colmar to Strasbourg.
+My sister was visiting me from Colmar to Strasbourg.

 As mentioned before, I think Colmar is one of the most beautiful (if not the most beautiful) towns I have ever been.
 I couldn’t let me sister arrive here and start walking the same afternoon, without her having seen it.
 So we decided on another rest day (read: wine tasting day) in Colmar.
 Marvelling at all the beautiful buildings and tasting wine for just 2EUR per glass.
 Hotels were pretty expensive in Colmar, we hadn’t decided on where to sleep that night.
 We talked to the owner of Air Bagels in Colmar, Romain, and he spontaneously offered to accommodate us in his apartment!
 He was very helpful, having traveled a lot himself, telling us which route to take tomorrow and even set us up with friends in Sélestat for the next day.